 - Set a budget for your holiday gifts.

 - Make a list of possible options.
-Include some of the gifts you never used and can be reuse.
+Include some of the gifts you never used and can be reused.
 Take a picture of these items.

 - Send an email to all the people on your list telling them that this year you want to give them something that they really want.
 Ask for their ideas.
 Include pictures of the gifts you want to re-gift and make suggestions.
-Gift cards for stores /restaurant/ spa /coffee shops are always good choices.
+Gift cards for stores /restaurants/spas/coffee shops are always good choices.
 You’ll be surprised how happy friends will be to have choices.